 By attending this workshop you will learn about the impact freight operations have on the environment and what action you can take to reduce fuel usage and how you can monitor your own environmental impact.

-During this workshop you will be shown the FORS PCN tracker and will learn how to use it to monitor road transport fines and charges.
+This workshop will introduce you to the FORS PCN tracker, which is used to monitor road transport fines and charges.
 You will also learn what other methods and policies you can implement to help reduce the number of PCNs and FPNs you receive.

 This workshop covers benchmarking and its part in continuous improvement.
 You will learn which KPIs to monitor and how to use an appropriate benchmarking system to measure operational performance.

 FORS will accept cancellations and substitutions notified 5 or more business days prior to a funded FORS workshops however cancellations made less than 5 business days prior to any event or non-attendance are subject to the following fees: